 The Product Design Program is a limited intake program with 22 first year seats available each Fall intake.
-Each applicant will be invited to a Portfolio Review Session as per below:

 - You can include such items as drawings, illustrations, posters, typography, computer graphics, animation, video, paintings, printmaking, photography, drafting, crafts, sewn garments, and three-dimensional pieces.